Lulliter/MiniSiteTemplate/README.md

 **R Markdown websites** can be hosted using GitHub Pages in 2 ways

-1. With two additions to the standard site configuration:
+1. [_IM USING THIS!_] With two additions to the standard site configuration:
         + Add a file named `.nojekyll` to your site source code directory (this tells GitHub Pages to not process your site with the Jekyll engine).
         + Change your output directory to “.” within `_site.yml`.
 For example: `output_dir: "."` ( _using this configuration your source code, data, and everything else in your repository is all publicly available alongside your generated website content._ ).

 2. Alternatively, you can configure GitHub Pages ⧉ to publish from a /docs subdirectory of your repository.
 If you work in this configuration you should change your output directory to “docs” within _site.yml.
 For example:`output_dir: "docs`"

 ## Acknowledgements
 This is built using the default Jekyll configuration found in Github [check](https://jekyllrb.com/docs/configuration/default/)